 Students applying to participate in the honors program in their major must meet the application criteria.
 Application is open to qualified freshmen, transfer and continuing students.
-Students interested in the Honors Program can contact Dr. James O'Donnell, Dean of the School of Arts and Humanities and Director of the WSC Honors Program, Humanities 209 (402-375-7394) for information.
+Students interested in the Honors Program can contact Dr. Deborah Whitt, Director of the WSC Honors Program, Humanities 113C (402-375-7352 or 402-375-7394) for information.